CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 NCH and SCH can be written without an angle or break – ie in the other direction, still below the line.
 (Supplement)

-This might mean changing direction.
+NCH and SCH without angle might mean changing direction.
 The Supplement also shows MCH doing the same.
 (Cricket)

 I don't see why it has to turn ccw in the first place.
 It doesn't change the look in most cases.
 Perhaps it's a mnemonic (C), or a way to keep it a circle instead of a loop, or to ensure the preceeding letter doesn't curve.
 (Cricket)